On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: Abstract

 \section{Abstract}

-In this work, we study the Wasserstein gradient flow of the Riesz energy defined on the space of probability measures.
-The Riesz kernels define a quadratic functional on the space of measure which is not in general geodesically convex in the Wasserstein geometry, therefore one cannot conclude to global convergence of the Wasserstein gradient flow using standard arguments.
-Our main result is the exponential convergence of the flow to the minimizer on a closed Riemannian manifold under the condition that the logarithm of the source and target measures are H\"older continuous.
-To this goal, we first prove that the Polyak-Lojasiewicz inequality is satisfied for sufficiently regular solutions.
-The key regularity result is the global in-time existence of H\"older solutions if the initial and target data are H\"older continuous, proven either in Euclidean space or on a closed Riemannian manifold.
-For general measures, we prove using flow interchange techniques that there is no local minima other than the global one for the Coulomb kernel.
-In fact, we prove that a Lagrangian critical point of the functional for the Coulomb (or Energy distance) kernel is equal to the target everywhere except on singular sets with empty interior.
-In addition, singular enough measures cannot be critical points.
+In this work, we study the Wasserstein gradient flow of the Riesz energy towards a determined target measure on the space of probability measures.
+The Riesz energy is a quadratic functional on this space, defined using Riesz kernels, and it is in general not geodesically convex in the Wasserstein geometry.
+Consequently, standard arguments cannot be applied to deduce the global convergence of the Wasserstein gradient flow.
+Our main result is the exponential convergence of the flow to the minimizer on a closed Riemannian manifold under the condition that the logarithms of the source and target measures are bounded and H\"older continuous.
+To show this, we first prove that a Polyak-Lojasiewicz inequality is satisfied for sufficiently regular solutions.
+The key regularity result is the global-in-time existence of H\"older solutions if the initial and target data are H\"older continuous, proven either in Euclidean spaces or in closed Riemannian manifolds.
+We then define Lagrangian critical points and prove that such points, for the Coulomb or Energy distance discrepancies, are equal to the target everywhere except on singular sets with empty interiors.
+For arbitrary measures, we use flow interchange techniques to prove there are no local minima other than the global one for the Coulomb kernel.
+Additionally, sufficiently singular measures cannot be critical points, ensuring they are not fixed points of the discrete JKO updates.